EnzoRudySEKKAI/crazyflie-volleyball/README.md

 ### LPS

-You need to setup LPS to make it working with crazyflie.
+You need to setup the Loco Positioning System to make it work with Crazyflie.
+(If you want to print the anchor's stand, the STL file is in the folder "lps-anchor-stand".
-Also adding a flow deck module can improve the stability and precision of the UAV's.
+Also adding a Flow Deck improves the stability and precision of the Crazyflie.
 We recommend you to add it.

 ### Aruco Marker